What is Property Plant and Equipment (PP&E)?

 Property plant and equipment represents only one portion of the company’s assets.
-It is important to monitor a company’s investment in PP&E as it is vital for long-term success.
+It is essential to monitor a company’s investment in PP&E, as it is vital for long-term success.
 The importance of PP&E varies from company to company based on the nature of the industry.

-This has been a guide to what is Property Plant and Equipment.
+This article has been a guide to what is Property Plant and Equipment.
 Here we discuss how to recognize PP&E along with practical examples, calculations, and formulas.
 You may learn more about accounting from the following articles –